CLASSES AND CURRICULUM

 This group currently comprises of 19 pupils.
 We aim to expand this provision as appropriate when new children enter the school.
 We also provide CE sessions weekly for pupils from Key Stage 4 and Key Stage 5 to support improvement in mobility.

-Villa Real is working towards Communication Friendly Award and use the following approaches: speech, use of ICT, use of Tassels, use of switches, ELKLAN processes, symbols, photographs, objects of reference and signing.
-The Communication team and ELKLAN champion work closely to provide training opportunities for staff, monitor students’ progress and implement new speech and language programmes supported by a Speech and Language therapist employed by the school.
+Villa Real has achieved the Communication Friendly Award in 2020.
+As a school, all staff use the following approaches: speech, use of ICT, use of Tassels, use of switches, ELKLAN processes, symbols, photographs, objects of reference and signing.
+The Communication team and ELKLAN champions provide training opportunities for staff, monitor students’ progress and implement new speech and language programmes supported by a Speech and Language therapist employed by the school.

 Villa Real School is working towards being a school with ‘Compassionate Classrooms’ working on the RSPCA mission : Ending animal cruelty by supporting you to develop informed, responsible and active citizens.